Qualitative Numeric Planning: Reductions and Complexity: Classical and FOND planning

 Other \emph{equivalent} characterizations of strong and strong cyclic solutions are common.
 For example, a strong cyclic solution $\pi$ for a FOND problem $P$ is also a policy $\pi$ such that for each $\pi$-trajectory connecting an initial state to a state $s$, there is a $\pi$-trajectory connecting $s$ to a goal state.
 Similarly, a strong solution is a strong cyclic solution $\pi$ with no cycles; i.e., one where no $\pi$-trajectory visits the same state twice.

 Strong solutions can also be thought as winning strategies against an adversary, while strong cyclic solutions as winning strategies against nature.
-Indeed, there is a well known relation between (proper) policies that achieve the goal with probability 1 in goal-based MDPs (Markov Decision Processes) and the strong cyclic policies that solve the FOND problem associated with the MDP, where the transition function is such that $F(a,s)$ collects the states $s'$ that are possible after action $a$ in $s$, i.e., for which $P_a(s'|s) > 0$ \cite{geffner:book}.
+Indeed, there is a well known relation between (proper) policies that achieve the goal with probability 1 in goal-based MDPs (Markov Decision Processes) and the strong cyclic policies that solve the FOND problem associated with the MDP, where the transition function is such that $F(a,s)$ collects the states $s'$ that are possible after action $a$ in $s$, i.e., for which $P_a(s'|s) > 0$ \shortcite{geffner:book}.

-From now, by solution of a FOND problem we mean a \emph{strong cyclic solution}, and by a FOND planner, we mean a strong cyclic planner.
-There are some good FOND planners available, including PRP \cite{prp}, based on classical planners, MyND \cite{mynd}, based on heuristic AND/OR search, and FOND-SAT \cite{geffner:fond-sat}, based on a reduction to SAT.
+From now, by solution of a FOND problem we mean a \emph{strong cyclic solution} or \emph{plan}, and by a FOND planner, we mean a strong cyclic planner, i.e., a planner that produces strong cyclic solutions.
+There are some good FOND planners available, including PRP \shortcite{prp}, based on classical planners, MyND \shortcite{mynd}, based on heuristic AND/OR search, and FOND-SAT \shortcite{geffner:fond-sat}, based on a reduction to SAT.